 ARTICLES AND RESOURCES

-As a CTA running your own trading business, you may find the following articles and resources useful and informative.
-We’re always in search of articles, studies, or other information that our CTA clients may find helpful.
+As a CTA running your own trading business, you may find the following articles and resources useful.
+We’re always in search of publications that our CTA clients may find helpful.
 If you have something you’d like to contribute to our site, please contact us.

-Whether you’re a new CTA or have been in the business for years, this Guide to Becoming a Commodity Trading Advisor created by the Chicago Mercantile Exchange (www.cmegroup.com) contains a good overall view of what it takes to succeed in our highly regulated industry.
-It also includes an appendix entitled “How to Survive Your First NFA Audit”.
+Whether you’re a new CTA or have been in the business for years, this Guide to Becoming a Commodity Trading Advisor created by the Chicago Mercantile Exchange (www.cmegroup.com) contains a good overall view of what it takes to succeed the industry.

-This guide from the Chicago Mercantile Exchange’s web site (www.cmegroup.com) called Issues and Insights for Starting a CTA Business is divided into sections regarding business and operations, compliance, trading and risk management.
-It gives practical advice that all new or emerging CTAs should consider.
+This guide from the Chicago Mercantile Exchange’s web site (www.cmegroup.com) called Issues and Insights for Starting a CTA Business covers issues related to business and operations, compliance, trading and risk management.
+It contains a lot of practical advice that all new or emerging CTAs should consider.

 The National Futures Association (www.nfa.futures.org) offers two checklists that CTAs can use to help ensure they are running their businesses according to regulatory requirements.
 The first is called General Self-Examination Checklist For All Registration Categories and the second is called Supplemental Checklist for CTAs.